 About the Appeal

-Founded in 2000, Orangutan Appeal UK has grown rapidly from just a commitment to help, to a position where we are delighted to have been awarded official UK charity status.
+Founded in 2000, Orangutan Appeal UK has grown rapidly from just a commitment to help, to have been awarded official charity status.

-After delicate negotiations with the Malaysian Government, the project was approved, and, we are proud to be the first and only Non Government Organisation (NGO) to have been accepted by them to date.
+After delicate negotiations with the Malaysian Government, the project was approved, and, we are proud to be the first Non Government Organisation (NGO) to have been accepted by them.

 With her first project well and truly under her belt, and interest in the Appeal growing fast, plans were started for the next “project” and the journey began.